The certification body for RNFAs is the National Assistant at Surgery Certification (NASC). To become certified as an RNFA you must:

 Note: RNAS-C is a 3-year certification.
 If you have recently completed an RNFA program, you may consider applying for RNAS-C now.
 Then you will be certified for 3 years as you earn the 2,000 hours required for CRNFA certification.

-To apply for RNFA certification, click the “Login” link at the top of this page, then click the orange “Register as an Applicant” button to create your online account.
+To apply for CRNFA or RNAS-C certification, click the “Login” link at the top of this page, then click the orange “Register as an Applicant” button to create your online account.
 After you create your account, you will have access to the online RNAS-C or CRNFA certification application.

 Hi Daniel,